Managing content sets

 Perform the following steps to move content:

-- Go to Permissions > Content Sets and expand the content set that contains the content you want to move.
+- From the Main menu, select Console > Permissions > Content Sets and expand the content set that contains the content you want to move.

 - Select the content that you want to move.